rahil627/haxera/hp/readme.txt

 h2d.Object = Entity transform, spartan transform helper functions (just move(), lol) h2d.col = masks
   - note: heaps doesn't have a collision system, it just provides you with geometry functions for various shapes
-  - if you really need a complete collision system, one option is to integrate a physics simulation library (echo, etc. successors of Box2d), as it often contains collision-detection with it; **Maybe there's an option to just turn off the physics part and just use collision?** Otherwise, you must use these collider shape functions to write your own collision checks
+  - if you really need a complete collision system, try the *differ* library, if not, another option is to integrate a physics simulation library (echo, etc. successors of Box2d), as it often contains collision-detection with it, and who knows, maybe there's an option to just turn off the physics part and just use collision?
+Otherwise, you are expected to use these collider shape functions to write your own collision checks

 none (modular libs: Actuate, OpenFL's tween lib, etc.) = Tween, Tweener none (modular libs: differ; or, DIY using Math) = Entity's simple 2d solid/rigid body seperation system / movement handling